ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 3. Streaming Remote Attestation

 Each section starts with a sequence diagram illustrating the interactions between Attester and Verifier.
-The other roles RATS roles -- mainly Relying Parties and Endorsers -- are not covered in the expositional texts that follows each model diagram.
+The other roles RATS roles -- mainly Relying Parties and Endorsers -- are not relevant for this interaction model.
-While the interaction models presented focus on the conveyance of Evidence, effectively, they can also be applied to the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, or Appraisal Policies.
+While the interaction models presented focus on the conveyance of Evidence, future work could apply this to the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, or Appraisal Policies.

-All interaction model have a strong focus on uses a handle to incorporate a proof of freshness.
+All interaction model have a strong focus on the use of a handle to incorporate a proof of freshness.
 The ways these handles are processed is the most prominent difference between the three interaction models.

 ## Challenge/Response Remote Attestation